mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

 That said, there are some nuances depending on your skillset and goals which I'll try to touch on.

 - The sections on [extensibility](https://mikeadamss.github.io/tidychef/extensibility.html) and [quirks](https://mikeadamss.github.io/tidychef/quirks.html) are short pages of prose containing supplementary information.
-There are some useful insights into datachefs goals and approach here but you can come back to these as needed.
+There are some useful insights into tidychefs goals and approach here but you can come back to these as needed.

 - If you want to get a quick idea of what tidychef does, look at the first few recipes in [basic examples](https://mikeadamss.github.io/tidychef/examples/basic/basic.html) section before coming back here.